Symbol of The Lord’s Army

-The Star represents the light of God that shines on the inside of each person, and our Lord, who is The Bright and Morning Star, and His coming glory that will be seen and felt by all:
+The Star represents the light of God that shines on the inside of each person, and our Lord, who is The Bright and Morning Star, and His coming glory that all will see and feel:

 9 That was the true Light, which lighteth every man that cometh into the world.
 (John 1:9)

 19 We also have the prophetic message as something completely reliable, and you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the morning star rises in your hearts.
 (2 Peter 1:19)

 16 I Jesus have sent mine angel to testify unto you these things in the churches.
 I am the root and the offspring of David, and the bright and morning star.
 (Revelation 22:16)

 5 And the glory of the LORD shall be revealed, and all flesh shall see it together: for the mouth of the LORD hath spoken it.
 (Isaiah 40:5)